1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

 How long does it take to sell a home in Maricopa AZ?

 The typical total timeline is 60 to 90 days from the initial consultation to close.
-Active marketing time runs 30 to 45 days for well-priced homes (current median is 32 days for homes that sell), plus 30 to 45 days in escrow once an offer is accepted.
+Active marketing time ranges from 30 to 45 days for well-priced homes (the current median is 32 days for homes that sell), plus 30 to 45 days in escrow once an offer is accepted.
 Pre-listing preparation adds 1 to 2 weeks before marketing begins.
 Cash buyer paths can meaningfully compress the timeline, but often at the cost of a price concession.

 What is the first step to selling my Maricopa home?

 An initial phone consultation with the listing agent is typically 30 to 45 minutes.
-We cover your timeline, equity position, reason for selling, and what you plan to buy next.
+We cover your timeline, equity position, reason for selling, and your plans for what to buy next.
 The conversation is free of charge with no obligation.
 From there, the next step is the CMA (comparative market analysis), which produces a recommended price range.

 Do I need to do repairs before listing?

 It depends on the home and the price point.
 Most Maricopa homes need light prep (decluttering, exterior cleanup, small repairs, paint touch-ups) rather than major renovation.
 Major repairs sometimes pay back in a higher list price; sometimes they do not.
-We walk through a specific list during the pricing visit and recommend only what we think pays back.
+We walk through a specific list during the pricing visit and recommend only what we believe will pay back.
 An optional pre-listing inspection commonly identifies issues worth addressing before they become buyer-side renegotiation.

 How is the listing price determined?

 Through a comparative market analysis (CMA) that pulls subdivision-level closed sales from the last 90 days, ideally matching your floor plan.
 We also analyze active competition and recently expired listings.
-The output is a price range with a recommended list price based on your timing preference.
+The output is a price range, including a recommended list price, based on your timing preference.
 Day-one pricing is the single most consequential decision in the entire transaction, especially in the current market, where 54 percent of listings have already taken a price reduction.

 When do I pay the real estate commission?

 At closing, as a percentage of the sale price.
 There is no upfront cost.
 If the home does not sell, no commission is paid.
-The exact commission rate depends on the property and the marketing scope and is discussed openly during the listing agreement step.
-Both the listing-side and buyer-side commissions are typically paid from seller proceeds at closing, though the buyer-side commission structure has been changing industry-wide.
+The exact commission rate depends on the property and the scope of marketing and is discussed openly during the listing agreement step.
+Both the listing-side and buyer-side commissions are typically paid from seller proceeds at closing, though the buyer-side commission structure has been changing across the industry.
 We explain the current structure for your specific case.

 What happens during the inspection period?